V-Sekai-archive/blender-skeletal-motion-animate/README.md

-<h1 align="center">Rokoko Studio Live Plugin for Blender</h1>
+<h1 align="center">Skelttal Retargeting Plugin for Blender</h1>

-[Rokoko Studio](https://www.rokoko.com/en/products/studio) is a powerful and intuitive software for recording, visualizing and exporting motion capture.

 This plugin lets you retarget animations.

+The original repo at https://github.com/Rokoko/rokoko-studio-live-blender is amazing and originated the motion retargeting.

 ---